Hard X-ray view of two $\gamma$-ray detected low-luminosity active galactic nuclei: NGC 315 and NGC 4261: Discussion

-To further explore the properties of the plasma clouds, we calculate the dimensionless compaction parameter ($\ell$) and the dimensionless electron temperature ($\Theta$) using the following equations \citep{2015MNRAS.451.4375F}:
+To further explore the properties of the plasma clouds, we calculated the dimensionless compaction parameter ($\ell$) and the dimensionless electron temperature ($\Theta$) using the following equations \citep{2015MNRAS.451.4375F}:

 where $R_{\mathrm{X}}$ is the coronal size, $R_{\mathrm{g}}$ is the gravitational radius, $m_{\mathrm{p}}$ and $m_{\mathrm{e}}$ are the masses of the proton and electron, respectively, and $L_{\mathrm{X}}$ is the coronal luminosity in the 0.1--200 keV band.
-We take the typical value of LAGN $R_{\mathrm{X}}=10R_{\textrm{g}}$ as the lower limit of the radiation area size, since the size of the radiation area in LLAGNs may be larger \citep{2019ApJ...870...73Y}. $L_{\mathrm{X}}\sim7.83\times10^{41}$ erg s$^{-1}$ is obtained through the extrapolation of the best-fitted $\texttt{cutoffpl}$ model.
+We took the typical value of LAGNs, $R_{\mathrm{X}}=10R_{\textrm{g}}$, as the lower limit of the radiation area size, since the size of the radiation area in LLAGNs may be larger \citep{2019ApJ...870...73Y}. $L_{\mathrm{X}}\sim7.83\times10^{41}$ erg s$^{-1}$ is obtained through the extrapolation of the best-fitted $\texttt{cutoffpl}$ model.
 Together with $E_{\mathrm{cut}}=18.45$ keV and $E_{\mathrm{cut}}=2kT_{\mathrm{e}}$, we obtain $\ell \sim 0.05$ and $\Theta \sim 0.02$ for NGC 315.
 In the $\ell-\Theta$ diagram (Fig. 1 in \citealp{2015MNRAS.451.4375F}), NGC 315 lies below the bremsstrahlung cooling line ($t_{\mathrm{B}} = t_{\mathrm{C}}$), indicating that bremsstrahlung dominates the cooling process.
 Additionally, NGC 315 is located below the electron--proton ($e^--$p) coupling line, distinct from those LAGNs that are typically found near the electron--electron ($e^--e^-$) coupling line.
-This discrepancy supports that the physical properties of the X-ray emission region in LLAGNs may different from those of LAGNs \citep{2023MNRAS.524.4670J,2019ApJ...870...73Y}.
+This discrepancy is evidence that the physical properties of the X-ray emission region in LLAGNs are different from those of LAGNs \citep{2023MNRAS.524.4670J,2019ApJ...870...73Y}.